 - Meta descriptions – these are the short descriptions underneath the titles on the search result page, which you can also use Yoast for.

-- URL – avoid using “stop words” like ‘a’, ‘the’ and ‘to’, keep it short and keep it keyword-rich
+- URL – avoid using “stop words” like ‘a’, ‘the’ and ‘to’, keep it short, timeless and keyword-rich

 - H1 heading – this is the main headline at the top of the page